songwellxie/songwellxie.github.io/index.md

 ## Selected Publications
 1. **Shangyu Xie**, Yuan Hong and Peng-Jun Wan.
 "PAIRING: Privately Balancing Multiparty Real-time Supply and Demand on the Power Grid." *IEEE Transactions on Information Forensics and Security (**TIFS**)*, Accepted, 2019.
-2. "**Shangyu Xie**, Yuan Hong and Peng-Jun Wan.
-A Privacy Preserving Multiagent System for Load Balancing in the Smart Grid."
+2. **Shangyu Xie**, Yuan Hong and Peng-Jun Wan.
+"A Privacy Preserving Multiagent System for Load Balancing in the Smart Grid."
 In *Proceedings of the 18th International Conference on Autonomous Agents and Multiagent Systems (**AAMAS '19**)*, 2019.

 ## Contact